core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Target Attributes Registry ## {#iana-target-attributes}

-IANA is asked to register the following entry in the "Target Attributes" registry within the "CoRE Parameters" registry group.
+IANA is asked to register the following entry in the "Target Attributes" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

 ~~~~~~~~~~~
 Attribute Name: gp-obs